dalallk/sentiment-analysis-tool/README.md

 # Sentiment Analysis Tool

 The **Sentiment Analysis Tool** is a project designed to analyze text sentiments using machine learning models.
 The tool processes data, trains a model, and predicts sentiments for given text inputs such as tweets or product reviews.
+If you'd like to try it out and contribute, follow the setup instructions below.

 ## Features